JayDrojas/burwood-challenge/README.md

 ### 4. After deploying your code, it seems to have gone viral as the most awesome app ever created in the history of time itself.
 How would you handle scaling and support your FizzBuzz app?

 ```
 There are many ways we can handle scaling to support my FizzBuzz app like database optimization, or setting up load balancing.
 ```

+# Images to showcase app